 Where does it all come from?

-The rest is handled in Wisconsin by Sara, the owner, metalsmith, and founder of House Copper.
+The rest of the copper is handled in Wisconsin by Sara, the owner, metalsmith, and founder of House Copper.
 She drills, rivets, hand-tins, buffs and polishes each piece.
 It’s a lot of work, but worth it to be able to offer such transparency.
 Learn more about Sara here.

-So now you know who made what you’re cooking in, and who made it.
+So now you know who made what you’re cooking in.